KodrAus/decstr/README.md

 version = "0.1.1"
 ```

-Any Rust primitive numeric type can be encoding in a `Bitstring`:
+Any Rust primitive numeric type can be encoded in a `Bitstring`:

 ```rust
 let decimal = decstr::Bitstring::try_parse_str("123.44")?;